mrdoogees/git-training/README.md

-Repository to familiarize with git's command :
+You can use this repository to familiarize with git's command :
 - clone
 - checkout
 - status